opencontainers/distribution-spec/spec.md

 ## Conformance

+### Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119) (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

 ### Minimum Requirements

 For a registry to be considered fully conformant against this specification, it must implement the HTTP endpoints required by each of the four (4) major workflow categories: